 Under the “economic realities” analysis, six factors are considered:

 (1) the worker’s opportunity for profit or loss depending on managerial skill.
-(This factor primarily looks at whether a worker can earn profits or suffer losses through their own independent effort and decision making.)
+(Does the worker earn profits or suffer losses through his own independent effort and decision making?)

 (2) investments by the worker and the potential employer.
-(This factor primarily looks at whether the worker makes investments that are capital or entrepreneurial in nature.)
+(Has the worker made investments that are capital or entrepreneurial in nature?)

 (3) the degree of permanence of the work relationship.
-(This factor primarily looks at the nature and length of the work relationship.)
+(What is the nature and length of the work relationship?)

 (4) the nature and degree of control.
-(This factor primarily looks at the level of control the potential employer has over the performance of the work and the economic aspects of the working relationship.)
+(How much control does the potential employer have over the performance of the work and the economic aspects of the working relationship?)

 (5) the extent to which the work performed is an integral part of the potential employer’s business.
-(This factor primarily looks at whether the work is critical, necessary, or central to the potential employer’s principal business, which indicates employee status.)
+(Is the work critical, necessary, or central to the potential employer’s principal business?)

 (6) the worker’s required skill and initiative.
-(This factor primarily looks at whether workers use their own specialized skills together with business planning and effort to perform the work and support or grow a business.)
+(Does the worker use specialized skills together with business planning and effort to perform the work and support or grow a business?)

 The DOL has admonished that “no one factor or subset of factors is necessarily dispositive, and the weight to give each factor may depend on the facts and circumstances of the particular relationship.
 Moreover, these six factors are not exhaustive.”
 Under the 2021 rule, the first and fourth factors, opportunity for profit or loss and the nature and degree of control over the worker, predominated as “core” factors, and if they pointed toward independent contractor status other factors would be unlikely to overcome that determination.